Michaelszeng/Notes-On-Achieving-Proper-Grounding/README.md

   - Keep different operating voltages in different places
   - For inter-board conns, put conns as close to IC as possible (or noise will go into next board + wires will act as antennas --> EMI failure)
   - Avoid routing traces of different voltage/type in an area

+- Keeping loops small (source: https://www.protoexpress.com/blog/7-pcb-design-tips-solve-emi-emc-issues/)
+  - Faraday's law states that flux is proportional to area of a conducting loop. flux --> EMI
+  - Therefore, for signals and power lines, imagine the loop created by forward path and return path.
+Place components to minimize this loop size.

 ## PRACTICAL TAKE-AWAYS:
 - Route signals with respect to GND (or PWR) like you actually mean it (have a low-impedance GND nearby)